tkiraly/regional/regional.md

 |**Size (bytes)**|3|3|3|3|3|1|
 |---|---|---|---|---|---|---|
 |CFList|Freq Ch4|Freq Ch5|Freq Ch6|Freq Ch7|Freq Ch8|RFU|
 The actual channel frequency in Hz is 100 x frequency whereby values representing frequencies below 100 MHz are reserved for future use.
 This allows setting the frequency of a channel anywhere between 100 MHz to 1.67 GHz in 100 Hz steps.
 Unused channels have a frequency value of 0.
 The **CFList** is optional and its presence can be detected by the length of the join-accept message.
-If present, the **CFList** replaces all the previous channels stored in the end-device apart from the three default channels as defined in Chapter 8.7.2.
+If present, the **CFList** replaces all the previous channels stored in the end-device apart from the three default channels.
 The newly defined channels are immediately enabled and usable by the end-device for communication.

 #### 2.8.5 KR920-923 LinkAdrReq command